"Listen to this imaging reel! We need to sound like this!"

 I learned how to produce radio imaging by the tried-and-true method of imitation.
 By listening to air-checks from top-25 stations.
 By straining my young vocal chords.
 By smoking and drinking and gambling and living the lifesty--- OK hold on, I'm getting off track.
 The point is, I got good at listening to what others were doing-- and nailing that - no more, no less.
 I was nothing more than a voice impersonator in those days.
 And sometimes, I wonder if I still am...

-That batch of station imaging ran for about a day.
+That batch of station imaging ran for... about a day.

 I was praised for my effort--but told I didn't need to reinvent the wheel.
-The PD insisted I go back and listen to the same old imaging reel I'd I'd been given to start with--as this was how radio imaging should sound.
+The PD insisted I go back and listen to the same old imaging reel I'd I'd been given to start with--because this was how radio imaging should sound.
 No more.
 No less.

 I worked hard in radio, as I do now as an indie producer of over 25 years.
 But I can't help notice that the radio imaging scenery doesn't change much, no matter how fast I drive.

 I have archives full of my "creative" radio imaging efforts, and sometimes I still review those efforts.
 To me, a lot of my stuff sounds the same.
 You may listen to the demos I post, and feel that I'm "just another imaging guy".
 Truth is, I've taken down a lot of my more creative imaging efforts, and replaced them with content that's more familiar to program directors.
+Experience has taught me that if it sounds like what's already out there- I stand a better chance at getting a new imaging gig.

 And I feel this might be a mistake.
 In fact, the reason I'm writing this article is I'm reviewing whether to incorporate more of the creative stuff in my reels.
 It's really got me over a barrel.